 Is the Sleeping With Sirens singer a man or a woman?

 Frontman Kellin Quinn is a man with an unusually high tenor voice.
-New listeners often mistake him for a female vocalist, which became part of the band’s distinctive identity.
+New listeners often mistake him for a female vocalist at first, and that mix-up became part of the band’s identity.

 What genre is Sleeping With Sirens?